lukso-network/docs/docs/guides/network/update-the-node.md

 :::caution

-Wait at least 10 minutes after having stopped your node, so the network does not accuse you of slashing, while using updated network configurations.
+Wait 10 minutes after stopping your node so the network does not accuse you of slashing while using updated configurations.

 :::

 Start up your node using checkpoint synchronization to reduce your downtime while synchronizing with the network significantly.
-Fast synchronization speeds are essential if you are running a validator node to avoid losing stake.
+Fast synchronization speeds are essential if you run a validator node to avoid losing stake.

 <Tabs>
 <TabItem value="checkpoint-sync" label="Checkpoint Synchronization">